eldoy/asset/README.md

 Compress and cache your Javascript and CSS files automatically.

-Set up your manifest file, install the helpers and the middleware, and you're up and running with compressed assets served lightning fast on pure in-memory Ruby Rack.
+Set up your manifest file, install the helpers and the middleware, and you're up and running with compressed assets served lightning fast on pure Rack.

+All assets are loaded only once, and then stored in the browser disk cache, making your pages load in milliseconds.
+This is a must-have for any web site.

 ### Installation
 ```